EPIC-guide/epic-guide.github.io/_tools/ic_compute_storage.md

 Thank you to the IC-IT team, LSIR, and DLAB for sharing their experiences with setting up these systems with the NLP lab.
 Thank you to Soyoung Oh for documenting RunAI usage for distributed runs with VSCode [here](https://github.com/sori424/runLLM).
 A large part of the useful RunAI commands comes from this repository.
+Thank you to Khai Loong Aw for the section on interactive RunAI Jupyter notebooks.
-Thank you to Beatriz Borges, Gojko Cutura, Saibo Geng, Skander Moalla, Syrielle Montariol, Khanh Nguyen, Aurelio Noca, Arina Rak, and Gail Weiss (sorted alphabetically) for their useful feedback!
+Thank you to Badr AlKhamissi, Beatriz Borges, Gojko Cutura, Saibo Geng, Karina Halevy, Sepideh Mamooler, Skander Moalla, Syrielle Montariol, Khanh Nguyen, Aurelio Noca, Arina Rak, and Gail Weiss (sorted alphabetically) for their useful feedback!